mesonbuild/meson/docs/markdown/Feature-autodetection.md

 When doing a code coverage build, Meson will check for existence of the binaries `gcovr`, `lcov` and `genhtml`.
 If version 3.3 or higher of the first is found, targets called *coverage-text*, *coverage-xml* and *coverage-html* are generated.
+If version 4.2 or higher of the first is found, targets *coverage-text*, *coverage-xml*, *coverage-sonarqube* and *coverage-html* are generated.
 Alternatively, if the latter two are found, only the target *coverage-html* is generated.
 Coverage reports can then be produced simply by calling e.g. `meson compile